mayankjain04/billboard/README.md

 # Billboard

-*Billboard is a forum website created by @mayankjain04 using flask.
+*[Billboard](https://billboard.pythonanywhere.com) is a forum website created by @mayankjain04 using flask.
 It has a simple and user-friendly interface while maintaining some useful and advanced features.*

-currently these features are implemented:
+Currently these features are implemented:
 * Easy to use navigation features.
 * An anonymous forum for posting text messages.